Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Experiments

 \paragraph{MCD-LLE: Effect of ensemble configuration.} To examine how the source of ensemble diversity affects OOD detection, we evaluate MCD-LLE under varying head ($H$) and sampling ($S$) configurations (\hyperref[subsec:supp-ood]{SI~\ref{subsec:supp-ood}}).
 VGMU remains remarkably stable across all configurations, maintaining AUC $= 0.934 \pm 0.006$ and FPR@95 $\approx 0.216$ regardless of the head--sampling configurations.
 In contrast, information-theoretic baselines improve as either $H$ or $S$ increases, with mean AUC rising from $0.911$ ($M = 5$) to $0.916$ ($M = 100$) for EPJS.
 The AUC gap between VGMU and the baselines ($\approx 0.018$--$0.023$) exceeds the observed run-to-run variability across all configurations, representing a consistent separation.
 This stability arises because VGMU depends only on the top-2 margin and its associated variance, both of which saturate quickly, even with modest ensemble sizes.
 From a practical perspective, this insensitivity to ensemble configuration is advantageous.
 VGMU can provide reliable OOD signals without rigorous tuning of MCD-LLE configurations.

 \paragraph{Summary.} Across ensemble types and configurations, VGMU provides OOD detection performance that is comparable to or exceeds information-theoretic baselines.
 In the LLE setting, VGMU and EPJS/EU produce similar AUC values with overlapping variability, while VGMU consistently outperforms EPKL in FPR@95 by a margin exceeding run-to-run variation.
 In the MCD-LLE setting, the separation between VGMU and all baselines is more robust, with AUC differences that consistently exceed the observed standard deviations.
 VGN provides modest FPR@95 improvements at small ensemble sizes but does not enhance OOD detection at large $M$.
-Collectively, these results confirm that variance-gated, margin-based uncertainty preserves sensitivity to distributional shift while remaining computationally efficient.